Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Gravitational Lensing

 \subsubsection{Apparent angles}

-Once $(r_0,\,\theta_\te)$ or $(L,E)$ are solved for a given set of small $\delta\theta$ and $\delta\phi$, previously based on some approximate geometrical relations, Refs. \cite{Bray:1985ew,Kraniotis:2010gx} have developed approximate formulas for the apparent angles of the images.
-However here, we will use the following exact definition of the apparent angles derived using the projection of the signal trajectory onto the lens-observer axis
+Once $(r_0,\,\theta_\te)$ or $(L,E)$ are solved for a given set of small $\delta\theta$ and $\delta\phi$, previously based on some approximate geometrical relations, Refs. \cite{Bray:1985ew,Kraniotis:2010gx} have developed approximate formulas for the apparent angles of the images observed by a static observer at $(r_\mad,\,\theta_\mad,\,\phi_\mad)$.
+However, here we will use the following exact definition of the apparent angles derived from the projection of the test particle trajectory onto the celestrial sphere of the observer (see Fig. \ref{fig:glillustration} for the meaning of these small angles)

 Substituting $(\Theta(c_\mad),\,L,\,E)$ using Eqs. \eqref{eq:Thetadef}, \eqref{eq:ltor0}, \eqref{eq:ktor0} and further expanding as series of $M/r_0$ and $r_0/r_\mad)$, they can be transformed to

 where we recall that